• Skip to primary navigation

 Lamb Burgers are a great alternative to beef, as they are really moist and have so much flavour.
 These Spiced Lamb Burgers are absolutely delicious and something a bit special topped with creamy Tzatziki and a sticky Chilli Jam.
 Definitely a burger for when you want to impress your dinner guests, but not go to too much effort.

-Lamb mince makes such great burgers, not just because of the fat content, but because it has so much flavour a little bit goes a long way.
 The lamb flavour also goes really well with a variety of spices whether you are going for an Italian burger, Greek, Mexican or a spicy cumin version like we have.

-These spiced lamb burgers couldn't be any easier - you just put the mince in to a big bowl with all the other ingredients, mix well and then form in to patties ready for cooking.
-You could eat them just like that, but where is the fun in that?
-Burgers are all about the toppings!
+These spiced lamb burgers couldn't be any easier - you just put the mince into a big bowl with all the other ingredients, mix well and then form into patties ready for cooking.

 Jump to:

-• Chilli jam - step by Step
+• Chilli Jam - Step by Step

-• Burgers - step by step
+• Lamb Burgers - Step by Step

-• Burger toppings
+• Burger Toppings

-• Cooking methods
+• Cooking Methods

-• Can they be made in advance?
+• Can They be Made in Advance?

-• Extra tips
+• Extra Tips

-• More burger recipes
+• More Burger Recipes

 • Recipe